Economic planning: Concept of socialist planning

 The classical conception of socialist economic planning held by Marxists involved an economic system where goods and services were valued, demanded and produced directly for their use-value as opposed to being produced as a by-product of the pursuit of profit by business enterprises.
 This idea of production for use is a fundamental aspect of a socialist economy.
 This involves social control over the allocation of the surplus product and in its most extensive theoretical form calculation-in-kind in place of financial calculation.
 For Marxists in particular, planning entails control of the surplus product (profit) by the associated producers in a democratic manner.
 This differs from planning within the framework of capitalism which is based on the planned accumulation of capital in order to either stabilize the business cycle (when undertaken by governments) or to maximize profits (when undertaken by firms) as opposed to the socialist concept of planned production for use.

 In such a socialist society based on economic planning, the primary function of the state apparatus changes from one of political rule over people (via the creation and enforcement of laws) into a technical administration of production, distribution and organization; that is, the state would become a coordinating economic entity rather than a mechanism of political and class-based control and thereby ceasing to be a state in the Marxist sense.

+In the May 1949 issue of the Monthly Review titled "Why Socialism?", Albert Einstein wrote:

+I am convinced there is only one way to eliminate (the) grave evils (of capitalism), namely through the establishment of a socialist economy, accompanied by an educational system which would be oriented toward social goals.
+In such an economy, the means of production are owned by society itself and are utilized in a planned fashion.
+A planned economy, which adjusts production to the needs of the community, would distribute the work to be done among all those able to work and would guarantee a livelihood to every man, woman, and child.
+The education of the individual, in addition to promoting his own innate abilities, would attempt to develop in him a sense of responsibility for his fellow-men in place of the glorification of power and success in our present society.